Bladder cancer risk factors

 A risk factor is anything that changes your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

 Smoking is the most important risk factor for bladder cancer.
 Smokers are at least 3 times as likely to get bladder cancer as nonsmokers.
-Smoking causes about half of the bladder cancers in both men and women.
+Smoking causes about half of all bladder cancers in both men and women.

 Certain industrial chemicals have been linked with bladder cancer.
 Chemicals called aromatic amines, such as benzidine and beta-naphthylamine, which are sometimes used in the dye industry, can cause bladder cancer.